emtee40/adebar/README.md

 ## QuickStart
 To get started without too much hazzle, please see `doc/quickstart_config.sample`.
 Basically, you just copy that file to `config/` (giving it a name of your choice), adjust 4 to 6 settings to reflect your device plus directory structure (as indicated by comments in the file), and you're ready-to-go (i.e. starting `adebar-cli` with the name of your config as only parameter, e.g. `./adebar-cli myandy`).

+## Exit Codes
+If you're using *Adebar* from within other scripts or e.g. via a Cron job and need to evaluate its exit codes, you can find them defined at the top of `adebar-cli`.

 ## More details